lanisce/rke2/README.md

-# Easy secure Rancher setup
+# lanisce.si rke2 setup

-This repo contains an easy way for a hetzner cloud rancher setup.
+This repo contains an easy way for a hetzner cloud rke2 setup.
-**BUT** you have to edit everything specific to your domain.
+**BUT** you have to edit everything specific to your infrastructure.

+## Stack used

+- cloud-init
+- rke2
+- metallb
-- ./nginx/*
+- cilium
-- docker-compose.yaml
+- fluxcd

-Also you have to point your domain manuell to the hetzner instance - floating ip.
-(WIP)
+on top of hetzner root and cloud server.

+## Setup

+### cloud-init

+### Hetzner vSwitch (connecting root server)

+### fluxcd